oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hardware_reuse/README.md

 - Simple hardware reuse by invoking the function task in a 'for' loop.
 - More flexible hardware reuse by invoking the function task using a task sequence wrapper object.

+### No resource sharing
 This tutorial demonstrates a design that computes the 'square root of a dot product' multiple times.
+This function is contained within `OpSqrt()`.
+Without resource sharing, multiple identical compute blocks for `OpSqrt()` are generated on the FPGA.

 <table>
 <tr>